BeneathTheInk/appcore/README.md

 - `app.env` - The app environment as set in the configuration.
 By default this is `process.env.NODE_ENV`, however it can be set with `app.set("env", "production")`.
 - `app.cwd` - The app's current working directory.
 By default this is `process.cwd()`, but it can be set with `app.set("cwd", "/my/path")`.
-- `app.isRoot` - Whether or not the app has any parents.
+- `app.isRoot` - Whether or not the app has a parent Appcore application.
 - `app.isServer` - Whether or not the app is running on the server.
 - `app.isClient` - Whether or not the app is running in a browser.